oxanakraynova/ColmarAcademy/README.md

 # ColmarAcademy
-Colmar Academy website project from Codecademy.
+This is the final project of the Codeacademy course "How to create websites".
 The goal of the project was to develop a one-page website for an educational institution, with a responsive design, both for mobile devices and for a computer.
-This is the final project of the Codeacademy course "How to create websites".
 The document below has been provided.

 You can view the completed project here: